Adding Value to the Ridley Township Community

 The board determines policies, goals and finances for the library.

-The library board generally meets on the fourth Monday of each month at 6:00pm.
+The library board generally meets on the fourth Monday of each month at 6 PM.
 Meetings are in the lower level library meeting room.
+The next meeting will be March 27.

 President: Diane Maginnis